Do Nigerian citizens need a visa for Thailand in 2026?

 Processing Time

-Tourist Visa (applied at embassy): Processing takes 3-5 working days at the Royal Thai Embassy in Abuja.
+Embassy application: Processing takes 3-5 working days at the Royal Thai Embassy in Abuja.
 During busy periods, it may take up to 7 working days.
 Apply at least 2-3 weeks before your travel date.

 The Thai Embassy in Abuja accepts applications on weekday mornings and returns passports in the afternoon on the collection date.